cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-07-10-my-phd-as-a-comic.md

 Doing ~~good~~ science is hard.
 Communicating science is even harder because it requires a larger doses of creativity.
 I learned during my 5 years as a PhD student that art visuals and stories are excellent ways to [communicate scientific ideas and results](../blog/how-to-give-a-great-technical-presentation.html).
-But using of art as a form of expression is not easy, specially when dealing with complex technical content.
+But using art as a form of expression is not easy, specially when dealing with complex technical content.
 Nevertheless, it is worth the effort.
-At the end of my PhD journey, I was lucky enough to be surrounded by professional software artists who already mastered this skill.
+This is something I experienced at the end of my PhD journey.
+Then, I was lucky enough to be surrounded by professional software artists who already mastered this skill.
 Together, we created a comic to make the core ideas of my PhD thesis more accessible and engaging to the non-tech audience.[^4]
-In this article, I share the comic pages, and the stories behind them.
+In this article, I share the comic pages, and the planning behind them.
 If you are a PhD student interested in the use of comics (or other forms of art) for communicating your research, then this article is for you.

 <figure class="jb_picture">